varnishcache/varnish-cache/doc/sphinx/phk/legacy.rst

 I guess I should say "legacy-modems" ?

-Big-endianess, storing the bytes the sensible way for hex-dumps, is rapidly becoming legacy, as the final old HP and SUN irons are finally become eWaste.
+Big-endianness, storing the bytes the sensible way for hex-dumps, is rapidly becoming legacy, as the final old HP and SUN irons are finally become eWaste.